QuEraComputing/Bloqade.jl/docs/src/install.md

 The Bloqade team has implemented 2 dedicated AMIs that can be acquired using AWS Marketplace

 - Bloqade AMI with Julia
-- Bloqade Optimized Deep Learning AMI with CUDA and Julia
+- Bloqade Optimized Deep Learning AMI with CUDA

 ### Bloqade AMI with Julia (base image)
 The Bloqade AMI contains:
-- The latest Julia installation using juliaup '1.5.1' which Julia '1.5.1'  for more information please refer to [Juliaup](https://github.com/JuliaLang/juliaup)
+- The latest Julia installation using `juliaup add release` which setup the latest Julia release.
+For more information please refer to [Juliaup](https://github.com/JuliaLang/juliaup)
 - The latest version of Bloqade

 ### Bloqade Optimized Deep Learning AMI with CUDA and Julia